dd32/revision-control/readme.txt

  * The ability to delete specific revisions is no longer possible
  * The revision compare method is now the standard WordPress 3.6 Revisions compare manager (which is vastly improved from previous versions)
  * ACCIDENTALLY RELEASED..
 No idea how or why.

+= 2.3.1 =
+ * PHP compatability changes (PHP Strict mode warnings)
+ * Fix the Revision Restore link (Are you sure you want to do this?)
+ * Bumps the requirement to WordPress 4.0
+ * Added a no-support note.

 = 2.3 =
  * Version 2.1 re-released as official release after 2.2 was accidentally released